The little encyclopedia of lamps

 Watt, lux and lumen

 You are probably still familiar with the good old unit "watt".
 If you want to buy a lamp, you need to know the amount of light required beforehand.
 Watt is the unit of measurement for the energy of a light source.
-It used to be that the higher the wattage, the brighter the light.
+The higher the wattage, the brighter the light.
 With the invention of LED lamps, however, a lot has changed here.

 Today, the amount of light emitted is mostly specified in lux or lumen.
 Once again, development is progressing and the unit lumen serves as a guide to the perfect light intensity for the relevant room size, ceiling height, lamp function and location.
 The lux(lx) value describes the light output in a defined area in lumens per square meter.
 Depending on where the lamp is to be used, you can see exactly how high the light output of the lamp is on the packaging when you buy it.